LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 From any filter selection screen, users may return to the main filter screen and continue filtering by additional criteria.

-A preview of the selected filters in each criteria are displayed in th right side of the list
+A preview of the selected filters in each criteria are displayed in the right side of the list

 ### Clear all